enthought/distributed-array-protocol/protocol.rst

   value; indices considered "boundary padding" *are* counted towards this value.
-More explicitly, to calculate the ``size`` along a particular dimension, one can sum the result of the function ``num_owned_indices`` (in the provided ``utils.py``) run on the appropriate dimension dictionary on every process.
+More explicitly, to calculate the ``size`` along a particular dimension, one can sum the result of the function ``num_owned_indices`` (in the provided ``utils.py`` or in this document's appendix) run on the appropriate dimension dictionary on every process.

 * ``'proc_grid_size'`` : ``int``, greater than or equal to 1